 Women in Engineering Day

-- 2019 Hands-on Challenge: DESIGN A PROSTHETIC LEG in a hands-on challenge that makes engineering, computer science and design concepts fun and easy to understand
+- PARTICIPATE IN A HANDS-ON, TEAM-BASED DESIGN ACTIVITY, mentored and delivered remotely, that makes engineering, computer science and design concepts fun and easy to understand

-- SCHOLARSHIPS toward a U of I undergraduate degree in engineering
+- EARN SCHOLARSHIP toward a U of I undergraduate degree in engineering

-- CAREER INFO and insight into the many engineering degree paths at U of I
+- GAIN CAREER INFO and insight into the many engineering degree paths at U of I

 - 13% OF ENGINEERS ARE WOMEN.
 The University of Idaho is committed to changing that statistic.

 - MORE THAN 250 WOMEN attend Women in Engineering events each year

 - 76% OF STUDENTS say they could envision themselves studying engineering in college after attending a Women in Engineering Event